openenergymonitor/blog/source/_posts/2016-05-03-website-changes.markdown

 #### [https://blog.openenergymonitor.org](https://blog.openenergymonitor.org)

 We have wanted to move away from our [old Google blogger](http://openenergymonitor.blogspot.co.uk/) for a while.
 During the learning process building the Guide website I realised that using GitHub and Jekyll would also be a good solution for the blog.
 Thanks to Google export and a nice [Jekyll import script](https://import.jekyllrb.com/docs/blogger/) we managed to migrate over the blog without too much difficulty.
-Please update your RSS subscription to the [new RSS feed](http://blog.openenergymonitor.org/atom.xml).
+Please update your RSS subscription to the [new Atom feed.xml](http://blog.openenergymonitor.org/feed.xml).

 ### Technical info